Tarmean/tarmean.github.io/OpenRec.md

 In my experience SYB with explicitely  recursive functions invites subtle bugs or infinite loops when we miss a case.
 We will use a CPS transformation to factor out the recursive `mconcat (gmapQ freeVarsSYB a)` into `recurse`.

 Additionally, the `gmapQ` call doesn't know what we can match so it must visit irrelevant sub-terms and take much more time.
-Of course we could build a smarter gmapQ and pass the possible targets (`Set.fromList [typeRep @Lang, typeRep @Expr]`) everywhere, but that would be another opportunity for hard-to-debug mistakes.
+Of course we could build a smarter gmapQ and pass the possible targets (`Set.fromList [typeRep @Lang, typeRep @Expr]`) everywhere, but manually passing this set would be another opportunity for hard-to-debug mistakes.

 ### What's that about vtables?